 |---|---|---|

-NTPC is India’s largest power generation company and remains a strong performer in the energy sector.
+NTPC is India’s largest power generation company and remains a strong performer in the energy landscape in 2026.
+The company continues to dominate the energy commanding a 24% share of the nation's total electricity generation.
 With steady revenue, long term power purchase agreements, and rising investment in renewable energy, NTPC continues to attract long term investors.
+A frontrunner in the Green Transition, with a massive target of 60 GW in renewable capacity by 2032.

 Returns: